Conservation Education for Youth

 HIGHLIGHTS:

-- Activity booklets for exploring The Garden’s exhibits and trails
+Garden map/scavenger hunt for exploring The Garden’s exhibits and trails

-- Seasonal animal encounters
+Seasonal animal encounters

-- Outdoor picnic area for relaxation and group gatherings
+Outdoor picnic area for relaxation and group gatherings

 WHAT’S INCLUDED:

-School field trips begin at 9:30 AM and last approximately 2.5 hours.
-They take place in our large amphitheater.
-Students will enjoy a 20-minute presentation by a garden educator, followed by a self-guided tour led by their teachers and chaperones.
-Each student will receive an activity booklet/scavenger hunt to explore the garden.
-Educators will be stationed throughout the garden unless the school requests a guided tour with their group.
+School field trips begin at 9:30 AM and last approximately 2.5 hours in our spacious amphitheater.
+Students will enjoy a 20-minute presentation by a Garden Educator, followed by a self-guided tour led by their teachers and chaperones.
+Each student will receive a Garden map and scavenger hunt to explore along the way.

 Seasonal Offers:

-- Tortoise Enclosure Season: March–November (Closed during winter for brumation, as our desert tortoises rest.)
+Tortoise Enclosure Season: March–November (Closed during winter for brumation, as our desert tortoises rest.)

-- Butterfly Pavilion Season: Opens on May 3rd, coinciding with our Spring Garden and Butterfly Festival.
+Butterfly Pavilion Season: Opens on May 3rd, coinciding with our Spring Garden and Butterfly Festival.

 HOW TO SCHEDULE:

-Email Community Programs Coordinator, Yaily Gonzalez at [email protected] for availability.
+All education programs must be approved by our Community Programs Coordinator in advance.
+No drop in classes please.
+Email Community Programs Coordinator, Yaily Gonzalez at education@thegarden.org for availability.

 Cancellation Policy: If you cannot attend the class, and would like to reschedule, notify us within 72 hours of the scheduled class.
 For a full refund, you must notify us within 5 days of the scheduled class given staff time needed to purchase and prep class supplies.
 Please refer to our FAQ sheet.